The NOVAS C astrometry library, made better.

 instead ofNOVAS_FULL_ACCURACY

 for the calculations.
-This typically has an effect at the milliarcsecond level only, but may be much faster to calculate. - You might skip the pole offsets dx, dy.
+This typically has an effect at or below the milliarcsecond level only, but may be much faster to calculate. - You might skip the pole offsets dx, dy.
 These are tenths of arcsec, typically.

 Multi-threaded calculations